[last updated April 21, 2020]

 The coronavirus produces a protein that kicks off this domino-chain reaction of inflammation in the lungs:

-The virus triggers NLRP3 inflammasomes, which then triggers IL-1β (Interleukin 1β, a pro-inflammatory cytokine), thus causing more inflammation.
+The virus triggers NLRP3 inflammasomes (fancy name for chemicals that cause internal damage in your body) which then triggers the specific inflammatory agent IL-1β (Interleukin 1β, a pro-inflammatory cytokine), thus causing more inflammation.
 This cascade of inflammatory chemicals targets the thin membrane where your lungs and blood normally exchange oxygen and CO2, thickening the tissues and making the exchange difficult.
 All of this uncontrolled progressive inflammation continues, and the diminished gaseous exchange leads to hypoxemia (below normal levels of oxygen in the body) and damages alveoli in the lungs.
 Patients often develop Acute Respiratory Distress Syndrome/Acute Lung Injury (ARDS/ALI).

 When you have the flu and feel “run over by a truck,” that is usually the result of excessive cytokines and inflammation.
 COVID-19 is similar, but those inflammatory agents more specifically attack the lungs.